wso2/docs-open-banking/en/docs/develop/gateway-error-handling.md

-The WSO2 API Gateway acts as a proxy between the API consumer applications and the back-end servers in the bank.
+The WSO2 API Gateway acts as a proxy between the API consumer applications and the bank back-end servers.
 The API Gateway applies various policies to ensure the validity of API requests and their responses.
 This proxy applies both open banking and API management related policies.